Visit our Colorado State Extension Tri River Area for more news, tools and resources.

 Give Consent To Put a Trap On Your Property

-If you are in an area where Japanese beetles have been detected and you received a postcard requesting consent to trap on your property, click the image below.
+If you are in an area where Japanese beetles have been detected and you received a postcard requesting consent to trap on your property.

 JB Detected: